Why Bother With Table Manners When You Travel To Other Countries?

 Jenny never did adapt to the food, the etiquette or the culture.
-She ended up returning home within a month with a terrible experience while I continued on with my travels for a total of 3.5 years… loving every second of it.
+She ended up returning home shortly after that having had a terrible experience.
+As for me, I stayed in Japan for a little over 3 years—loving every second of it.

-1- NEVER, EVER, NEVER leave your chopsticks sticking vertically in a bowl of rice
+1- Never, ever leave your chopsticks sticking vertically in a bowl of rice

 2- Slurping is good

 One of my favourite things about Asian food is noodles.
-Pho, ramen, Udon, soba to name a few.
+Pho, ramen, Udon, Soba, Pad thai….I could go on.

-As you just read in my story above, in Japan, slurping is considered polite.
+As I mentioned in my story about Jenny in the beginning of this article, slurping noodles in Japan is considered polite.
 It’s also an indication that the food is good.
-You’ll look weirder for not slurping your noodles.
-Trust me.
+You’ll probably look weirder for not slurping your noodles.

 #3- Should you finish all the food on your plate?

-You might be surprised to learn that in some cultures, finishing all your food on your plate is a sign that your host did not provide you with enough food and in many cases your host will continue to serve you each time you clear your plate and drink your entire beverage.
+You might be surprised to learn that in some cultures, finishing all your food on your plate is a sign that your host didn’t provide you with enough food and in many cases, your host will continue to serve you each time you clear your plate and drink your entire beverage.